edresch/RepData_PeerAssessment1/PA1_template.md

 data <- read.csv("activity.csv")
 ```

-Let's have a look at the data:
+Let's have a first look at it:

 ```r